 The Lebanese American University’s predicted scenarios

-Palestinian camp residents have been complaining about the absence of preventive and precautionary measures in place to combat the spread of the virus.
-This is especially important given the threat of a second wave, which would negatively affect the already overcrowded camps whose residents are denied their most basic of rights.
+Palestinian camps residents have been complaining about the absence of preventive and precautionary measures in place to combat the spread of the virus.
+This is especially important given the threat of a second wave, which would negatively affect the already overcrowded camps whose residents are denied their most basic rights.

-As for the Lebanese state, it is involved only at the security level, and has largely abandoned all humanitarian or legal obligations towards the refugees.
-Between the negligence and disinterest of the Lebanese government and the feebleness of the UNRWA, Palestinian refugees are left with minimal assistance.
+As for the Lebanese State, it’s role is limited to securing the camps, having largely abandoned its humanitarian and moral obligations towards the refugees.
+Between the negligence and disinterest of the Lebanese government and the poor UNRWA handling of the crisis, Palestinian refugees are left with minimal assistance.

 “UNRWA does nothing at all in Nahr Al-Bared," Ziad Junaid, a camp resident, told ARIJ.